JorgeCandeias/DeployClouderaToAzure/README.md

 ## Overview

-This step-by-step guide details how to deploy a sample Cloudera CDH reference cluster to Microsoft Azure IaaS using a Do-It-Yourself process.
+This step-by-step guide details **one way** to deploy a sample Cloudera CDH reference cluster to Microsoft Azure IaaS using a Do-It-Yourself process.

-The purpose of this guide is to support trainee Data Engineers in getting their first reference Azure cluster up and running fast while gaining awareness of all the distinct moving parts in the deployment of the cluster.
+The purpose of this guide is to assist studying Data Engineers getting their first Azure enterprise cluster up and running fast while gaining awareness of the distinct moving parts in the deployment of the cluster.

+It is therefore a mix of *Path A* and *Path B* from the offical installation manuals, with *some* automation along the way, and it is time-consuming.

-For enterprise-grade production deployments and management needs there are more efficient approaches, such as using [Cloudera Director](https://www.cloudera.com/products/product-components/cloudera-director.html).
+For enterprise-grade production deployments and management needs, there are far more efficient approaches, such as using [Cloudera Director](https://www.cloudera.com/products/product-components/cloudera-director.html) or [Cloudera Altus](https://www.cloudera.com/products/altus.html) from the start.

 General Notes: